-2. Legislation
+1. Legislation

 Health and safety legislation places an obligation on employers for the health and safety of anyone on the premises.
 For schools, this includes responsibility for the headteacher, teaching staff, non-teaching staff, volunteers, pupils, and visitors.
-At WFS, we pride ourselves on providing a first aid service that meets the requirements specified in the Health and Safety (First Aid) Regulations 1981 (latest edition of Regulations 2018).
-This legislation gives the standards required for first aid in the workplace and emphasises that all first aid injuries must be treated and reported.
+At WFS, we pride ourselves on providing a first aid service that meets the requirements specified in the Health and Safety (First Aid) Regulations 1981 (latest edition of Regulations 2022 First Aid in Schools 2022 This legislation gives the standards required for first aid in the workplace and emphasises that all first aid injuries must be treated and reported.

-At all times we adhere to the following, Guidance on infection control in schools and other childcare settings from the Public Health Agency (March 2017).
+At all times we adhere to the following, Guidance on infection control in schools and other childcare settings from the Public Health Agency October 2022).

-3. Roles and Responsibilities
+2. Roles and Responsibilities